Van Speijk-class frigate

-The Van Speijk-class frigates were built for the Royal Netherlands Navy in the 1960s.
+The Van Speijk-class was a ship class of six frigates that were built in the Netherlands for the Royal Netherlands Navy.
 They were versions of the British Leander-class frigates with Dutch radars.
 The British design was chosen in order to enable rapid construction in order to replace elderly destroyer escorts and take up part of the NATO patrol duties of the decommissioned anti-submarine warfare carrier Karel Doorman.
 The ships were modernised in the late 1970s.
 All six ships were sold to the Indonesian Navy in 1986–1989 and five are still in service as the Ahmad Yani-class frigates.

 Dutch modifications

 For the most part the Dutch limited their changes to the Leander design to a wholesale replacement of the original British electronics and electrical equipment by those from Dutch manufacturers.
 Hollandse Signaalapparaten supplied the entire electronics suite.
 Specifically their LW-02 long-range air-surveillance radar, the DA-02 medium-range air/surface search radar and the M45 combined radar and optical fire control system for the 4.5 in guns.
-The Dutch HSA M44 radar/visual director for the Seacat anti-aircraft missiles could automatically target in elevation and bearing and allowed the single Seacat launcher on the British ships to be increased to two launchers on the Dutch ships, each with their own director.
+The Dutch HSA M44 radar/visual director for the Seacat anti-aircraft missiles could automatically target in elevation and bearing and because of its much lighter weight, allowed the single Seacat launcher on the British ships to be increased to two launchers on the Dutch ships, each with their own director.